Lauramiralex/Nanoporem6Apipeline/README.md

 ## 1. Setup Working Structure
 Before running the script, the following structure should be in place:
-   - The workflow folder and the config folder (download from repository) have to be in the same directory
+   - The workflow folder and the config folder (downloaded from repository) have to be in the same directory.

 ## 2. Customizing samples.tsv
 The script requires POD5 files to function correctly.
 Follow these rules while modifying the sample.tsv file in the config folder: